Code of Ethics

 Duties of Authors

-If applicable, the author must demonstrate that its articles has met fundamental ethical issues (including informed consent for interviews).
+If applicable, the Authors must demonstrate that their manuscript have met fundamental ethical issues (including informed consent for interviews, and permission from third-party materials).

-The author should indicate explicitly all sources that have supported the research and also declare any conflict(s) of interest.
-The author should provide raw data related to their manuscript for editorial review and must retain such data.
+The Author should indicate explicitly all sources that have supported the research and declare any conflict(s) of interest, should this apply.

-Authors should be prompt with their manuscript revisions.
-If an author cannot meet the deadline given, the author should contact the PHRG managing editor as soon as possible to determine whether a longer time period or withdrawal from the review process should be chosen.
+Authors should be prompt with their manuscript revisions and strictly commit to the journal form and style guidelines.
+If an Author cannot meet the deadline given, the Author should contact the PHRG Managing Editor as soon as possible to determine whether a longer time period or withdrawal from the review process should be chosen.

 Copyright